The Walking Dead: Saints & Sinners: Gameplay

-The player can kill walkers by "braining" them, stabbing them through the skull, puncturing the brain.
-The player is able to scale buildings to ambush enemies and attack from a distance with throwing weapons, bows, and long-range firearms.
+Zombies, or "Walkers" can be killed by stabbing them through the skull and puncturing the brain, which the game refers to as "braining".
+The player is able to scale buildings to ambush enemies and attack from a distance with throwing weapons, bows, and close and long-range firearms.
 Physics-based combat control how melee weapons are controlled.
-There is a timer on the game called The Bells where after a certain time, the tower rings the bells to "Stir the Herd".
+There is a watch on the player's left wrist, notifying the player when "The Tower", a major faction, will ring the bells to "Stir the Herd".
 Once the bells are rung, a horde is spawned in and chases after the player.

 There is a linear crafting system at the home base, where the player must scavenge different items and salvage them to make new items or weapons.
 Crafting recipes are unlocked by either upgrading crafting stations or finding them in safes or random drops.
 There is a random event in each location that an Exile will appear, who will either ask the player for supplies in exchange for materials, or hold the player at gunpoint demanding for supplies.
-There are four types of zombies, or walkers.
-The first is a regular walker that is spawned in naturally.
-The second is spawned from when a regular human is killed without "braining" them.
-The walked that is spawned in replicates the human that is killed, replicating cut off limbs, helmets, armor, and looks.
-The third is a special "infected" walker which, when stabbed using melee weapons, will bring down the player's max health.
-The fourth walker is an "elite walker".
-These walkers are usually seen wearing helmets and body armor, and are more difficult to kill due to their helmets blocking braining attempts.
-Weapons can have different weights that effect how the weapon is held.
-Occasionally, there will be territories claimed by either the Tower, or the Reclaimed.
+There are three types of walkers, including: a default walker that is spawned naturally, a walker that spawns when a normal human is killed without damaging the brain and a special "infected" walker which, when stabbed using melee weapons, will reduce down the player's max health.
+Weapons can have different weights that affect how the weapon is held.
+Occasionally, there will be areas claimed by either "The Tower", or the "Reclaimed", the two major factions within the story.

-An alternate game mode is available on all existing platforms is called The Trial.
-In the game mode the player must kill zombies to earn "bitecoin" which can be spent unlocking more supplies.
+An alternate game mode is available on all existing platforms, called The Trial.
+In the game mode the player must kill zombies to earn "bitecoins" which can be spent unlocking more supplies.
 "The Trial" can be played on three maps, with two difficulties.
 Hanging zombies can appear within the maps, and can be shot or stabbed for a double bonus boost, where shooting it gives a food which when eaten, gives the player infinite ammo and weapon durability, and using a melee weapon will get a food that, like the previous boost, gives them infinite weapon durability with infinite stamina.

-A gamemode called "Aftershocks" released on September 23, 2021 as a free update.
-It takes place after the main story of the game.
-It is designed to add new end-game content to the experience including new missions, story elements, and threats.
-The player will be sent to supply caches to bring back to the base.
+A free DLC called "Aftershocks" released on September 23, 2021.
+It takes place after the main story of the game, and is designed to add new end-game content to the experience including new missions, story, and threats, while also hinting towards the villain of the game's sequel, retribution.
+The player is sent to retrieve caches from "The Tower" to bring back to their base.